jillesvangurp/kt-search/README.md

 KT Search is currently under heavy development.
 The legacy client module provides essentially all the functionality of the old client.
 It utilizes the newly extracted `search-dsl` module.
 The `search-client` module is the main thing to use.

+### Help is welcome!

+If you want to help:

+- Review my code and provide me feedback.
+- File issues
+- Create pull requests.
+Smaller is better.
+Talk to me before you start re-arranging a lot of code.
+Some ideas for things that are very welcome:
+  - Extend the query DSL with features not yet supported
+  - Add SearchClient extension functions for APIs that are not yet supported
+  - Extend the mapping and settings API.
+I've added support for the basics.
+  - Pick up any of the tickets in the issue tracker.
+If you do, please leave a comment and assign yourself.

 ### Legacy client

 The legacy client currently only works with Elasticsearch 7 and this is not likely to be addressed (feel free to fork though).
 However, beware that there may be some compatibility breaking changes before we release a stable release.
 Users currently using the old client should probably stick with the old version for now until we are ready to release an alpha/beta release.